-3.1.3 Log Length
+3.2.3 LOG LENGTH

 Logs should be cut about 1" (25 mm) shorter than the firebox so they fit in easily.
-Pieces that are even slightly too long makes loading the stove very difficult.
+Pieces that are even slightly too long make loading the stove very difficult.
 The most common standard length of firewood is 16" (400 mm).